Lived Experience (Peer) Workforce Development Guidelines

 - Megan Still, Employer/ Service Perspective

 These members bring representation from across the mental health sector and across jurisdictions, including a majority of the committee being peer workers with experience across public, private and community-managed sectors.
 Membership comprises five consumer peer workers and three carer peer workers as well as one representative from the Aboriginal and Torres Strait Islander community who identifies as a carer.
-Three members bring an organisational perspective from a non-peer background and have experience developing the peer workforce.
+Three members bring an organisational perspective from a non-peer background and have experience developing the lived experience workforce.
 The Steering Committee also has representation from the LGBTIQ+ community, a number of young peer workers and people from rural and remote regions.